SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: SeasonDepth Dataset

 We reconstruct the dense model for each traversal under every environmental condition through SfM and MVS pipeline \cite{schonberger2016pixelwise}, which is commonly used for depth reconstruction \cite{guizilini20203d,li2018megadepth} and most suitable for multi-environment dense reconstruction for 3D mapping \cite{larsson2019cross,sattler2018benchmarking} and show advantage on the aspects of high dense quality despite of huge computational efforts compared to active sensing from LiDAR.
 Specifically, similar to \textit{MegaDepth} \cite{li2018megadepth}, COLMAP \cite{schonberger2016structure,schonberger2016pixelwise} with SIFT descriptor \cite{lowe2004distinctive} is used to obtain the depth maps through photometric and geometric consistency from sequential images.

-Furthermore, we adopt RANSAC algorithm in the SfM to remove the inaccurate values of dynamic objects in the images through effective modification in SIFT matching triangulation based on original COLMAP, where dynamic objects with additional motion besides relative camera motion do not obey the multi-view geometry constraint and should be removed as noise via RANSAC in bundle adjustment optimization.
+Furthermore, we adopt RANSAC algorithm in the SfM to remove the inaccurate values of dynamic objects in the images through effective modification in SIFT matching triangulation based on the original COLMAP, where dynamic objects with additional motion besides relative camera motion do not obey the multi-view geometry constraint and should be removed as noise via RANSAC in bundle adjustment optimization.
 Besides, from our justification experiments in Sec. \ref{model_training}, it is validated that using relative depth values and removing dynamic noise will not significantly influence the training and the performance of depth prediction models.
-Because the MVS algorithm generates the depth maps with error pixel values which are out of range or too close, like the cloud in the sky or noisy points on the very near road, we filter those outside the normal range of the depth map.
+Because the MVS algorithm generates the depth maps with error pixel values that are out of range or too close, like the cloud in the sky or noisy points on a very near road, we filter those outside the normal range of the depth map.